Pelosi rips Trump for 'disrespect,' slams McConnell for 'standing in the way' of Democratic agenda at DNC

 “Who is standing in the way?
 Mitch McConnell and Donald Trump,” Pelosi, the highest-ranking woman in the federal government, said.
 “Our nation faces the worst health and economic catastrophe in our history.”

-She accused McConnell and Trump of blocking legislation on lowering prescription drug prices, rebuilding the nation's crumbling infrastructure and updating the Voting Rights Act, among other issues.
+She said McConnell and Trump have been blocking legislation to lower prescription drug prices, rebuild the nation's crumbling infrastructure and update the Voting Rights Act, among other issues.

 BIDEN AGAIN PRAISES LATINO DIVERSITY AS BEING 'UNLIKE THE AFRICAN AMERICAN COMMUNITY'